 You might have heard of SaaS, which stands for Software as a Service.
 And this is usually web-based software that companies create and license out to users.

 For example, Mailchimp, Hubspot, and Ahrefs are all SaaS companies.
 Now, SaaSaaS stands for “Software as a Service … as a Service.”
-And this is when you become a master of a SaaS product and sell services based around that tool.
+And this is when you become a master of a SaaS product and sell services based on that tool.

 Or let’s say you have experience using ConvertKit’s email marketing platform.
 You could offer email migration services from tools like Mailchimp to ConvertKit.
-You could also offer marketing automations and funnel services for users.
+You could also offer marketing automation and funnel services for users.

 Now, the great thing about SaaSaaS is that marketing yourself is actually quite easy when you’re just starting out.
 First, check if the company has a directory of power users or certified users and apply to be included.